josenbach/ML_Diabetes/README.md

 - **admission_source_id**: Integer identifier corresponding to 21 distinct values, for example, physician referral, emergency room, and transfer from a hospital
 - **time_in_hospital**: Integer number of days between admission and discharge
+## Technologies that will be used:
+### Hosting platform
+Github will be the code hosting platform.
+## Data Reprocessing and Analysis
+Pandas will be used to explore, clean, and perform an analysis.
+## Database.
+PostgreSQL will be uses for database storage and it will be integrated with **AWS** to display the data.
+##Machine Learning
+SciKitLearn is the ML library we'll be using to create a classifier.
+Our training and testing setup is using an 70/30 train-test split ratio.
+The training set was then fit into a Logistic Regression classifier.
+##Dashboard
+In addition to using a Flask template, and Googles Slides, we will also integrate Tableau for a fully functioning and interactive dashboard.
+It will be hosted on Tableau public.